-Farming is being revolutionised by DJI’s commercial drones as they have opened up new methods and opportunities to farmers that were too prohibitively expensive in the past.
-A key use of drones in farming is crop monitoring as now farmers can easily see from the air the yield of their crops, the effectiveness of their irrigation systems as well weed invasions.
+Farming is being revolutionized by DJI’s commercial drones as they have opened up new methods and opportunities to farmers that were too prohibitively expensive in the past.
+An essential use of drones in farming is crop monitoring as now farmers can easily see from the air the yield of their crops, the effectiveness of their irrigation systems as well weed invasions.
 Another use for them is aerial crop spraying helping farmers to target the right areas quickly and deliver the aircraft’s payload efficiently.

 Infrastructure is the web that connects countries and the world together, millions of miles roads, bridges, train tracks, cell towers, pipelines, and electrical lines and bridges all of which need maintenance.
 It sounds like an insurmountable task, but Matrices are used daily to do this.
 Helping to speed up the checks and keeping the workers safer as they no longer need to go clambering up ladders or creeping across crumbling structures.